Exam 3 Study Guide

 Akamai tries to serve clients from nearest, available servers that are likely to have requested content.
 According to the company’s statistics, 85% percent of the world’s Internet users are within a single network hop of an Akamai CDN server.

 To access a web site, the user’s computer first looks up a domain name via DNS.
 A mapping system locates the caching server that can serve the content.
 Akamai deploys custom dynamic DNS servers.
-Customers who use Akamai’s services register their domains to have their names resolved by these servers.
+Customers who use Akamai’s services define their domains as aliases (DNS CNAMEs) that point to an Akamai domain name so that the names will be resolved by these servers.
 An Akamai DNS server uses the requestor’s address to find the nearest edge server that is likely to hold the cached content for the requested site.
+For example, the domain www.nbc.com is:

 When an Akamai DNS server gets a request to resolve a host name, it chooses the IP address to return based on: